kungfuai/d3m-segmentation-research/README.md

 ### Train Segmentation Model

-Run the segmentation training script to train a segmentation model starting from the classifcation model.
+Run the segmentation training script to train a segmentation model starting from the classification model.

 ```sh
 $ bin/train-segmentation.sh